dmeehan1968/Composition/README.md

 Wraps all messages directed to its target with lock/unlock messages to a [NSRecursiveLock][] object to ensure thread safety.
 An example of the proxy pattern.

+### DistributionProxy

+Accepts multiple target objects, and forwards messages to the first one that responds to the given selector.

 ### Array

 A standalone implementation of an immutable array.
 It implements its abilities through composition rather than inheritance and is itself a proxy.
 Each proxy is constructed in a heirarchy, using [Chain of Responsibility][chain] to dispatch forward message invocations to the appropriate implementation.